 The best way to prevent a stroke is to eat a healthy diet, exercise regularly and avoid smoking and excessive consumption of alcohol.

 A low-fat, high-fibre diet is recommended, including plenty of fresh fruit and vegetables (5 portions a day) as well as whole grains.
 You should also limit the amount of salt you eat.
 And you should avoid food containing saturated fats because these will increase your cholesterol levels.

 However, a balanced diet should include a small amount of unsaturated fat, which will help reduce your cholesterol levels.

 Combining a healthy diet with regular exercise is the best way to maintain a healthy weight.
 Having a healthy weight reduces your chances of developing high blood pressure.

-Regular exercise will make your heart and blood circulatory system more efficient.
+Regular exercise will keep your heart healthy and help your blood to circulate more efficiently.
 It will also lower your cholesterol level and keep your blood pressure at a healthy level.

 If you are recovering from a stroke, you should discuss possible exercise plans with the members of your rehabilitation team.
 Regular exercise may be impossible in the first weeks or months following a stroke, but you should be able to begin exercising once your rehabilitation has progressed.

 Smoking doubles your risk of having a stroke.
+The more you smoke, the greater your risk of having a stroke.
 This is because it narrows your arteries and makes your blood more likely to clot.
 Visit the Quitnow website for more information.

 Visit the Stroke Foundation for more information on stroke prevention.